anycable/docs.anycable.io/docs/v1/deployment/heroku.md

 ### Preparing the source code

+> See also the [demo](https://github.com/anycable/anycable_rails_demo/pull/4) of preparing the app for Heroku deployment.

 We have to use the same `Procfile` for both applications ('cause we're using the same repo) but run different commands for the `web` service.
 We can use an environment variable to toggle the application behaviour, for example:

 ```sh